Common Troubleshooting Myths

 Occasionally you'll meet someone so completely invested in this myth they come back with an argument such as "Michael Phelps is a born swimmer, which is why he won 18 gold medals in three Olympics!"

 Such a person should be reminded of the following:

 This too is wrong.
 Just like any ability, there's a spectrum.
 A person can always get better.
 Imagine how silly this myth would sound substituting "play basketball" for the word "troubleshoot".

 See previous myth.

 Tell that to the CEO when a mission-critical system crashes and revenue stops.

 This myth results in millions of dollars worth of unnecessary repair work and unfixed systems.
-It's worst in the automotive industry, where in many shops if the diagnostic computer says "bad computer, by gosh and by golly they replace the computer regardless of the fact that the computer is being fed garbage from a bad sensor.
-However, this myth causes problems in every industry, as you can see from the second story this article.
+It's worst in the automotive industry, where in many shops if the diagnostic computer says "bad computer", then by gosh and by golly they replace the computer regardless of the fact that the computer is being fed garbage from a bad sensor.
+However, this myth causes problems in every industry, as you can see from the second story in this article.